The Most Valuable Crypto Companies in 2026, Ranked and Explained

 Mega-Cap Tier: $50 Billion and Above

 Tether ($350 billion+, private) is the company behind USDT, the world's most widely used stablecoin with over $187 billion in circulation.
 Secondary market transactions in February 2026 placed Tether's implied valuation between $350 billion and $375 billion, according to Forbes reporting.
 That would make it one of the most valuable private companies in the world, in the same tier as SpaceX and OpenAI.
 Tether's business model is deceptively simple: it takes in dollars from users issuing USDT, invests those reserves (primarily in U.S. Treasury bills), and keeps the yield.
-The company reported approximately $10 billion in profit for 2025, down from $13 billion in 2024, with a reported profit margin near 99%.
+The company reported approximately $10 billion in profit for 2025, with a reported profit margin near 99%.
 It employs fewer than 200 people.
-An earlier attempt to raise $15 to $20 billion at a $500 billion valuation was scaled back in early 2026 after investor pushback on the price.

-Revolut ($75 billion, private) completed a secondary share sale in November 2025 at this valuation, up from $45 billion just a year earlier.
-Revolut is primarily a neobank and fintech platform with over 65 million retail customers globally, so calling it a "crypto company" is a stretch.
-However, its crypto trading revenue surged 298% in 2024, and its platform offers direct buying, selling, and holding of digital assets.
+Revolut ($75 billion, private) completed a secondary share sale in November 2025 at this valuation, up from $45 billion a year earlier.
+Revolut is primarily a neobank with over 65 million retail customers globally, so calling it a "crypto company" is a stretch.
+But its crypto trading revenue surged 298% in 2024, and its platform offers direct buying, selling, and holding of digital assets.
 Its inclusion on crypto rankings reflects how deeply crypto functionality has integrated into mainstream financial services.
-Revolut generated roughly $4 billion in revenue in 2024.

 Binance ($60 billion+, private, estimated) remains the world's largest cryptocurrency exchange by trading volume, commanding approximately 41% of global spot trading and 30% of derivatives volume.
 Binance has not conducted a formal funding round that would confirm a precise valuation in recent years.
-Estimates based on revenue extrapolation and the BNB token's market dynamics place it somewhere between $60 billion and $90 billion, though this range is wide and unverified.
-The exchange processes more daily trading volume than most competitors combined, but regulatory settlements (including a $4.3 billion fine in 2023) and ongoing oversight from multiple jurisdictions add significant uncertainty.
+Estimates based on revenue extrapolation and BNB dynamics place it between $60 billion and $90 billion, though this range is wide.
+For a detailed look at how Binance generates revenue, our breakdown of Binance's fee structure covers all six fee categories.

 Large-Cap Tier: $20 Billion to $50 Billion